Consistent structure estimation of exponential-family random graph models with block structure

 \begin{corollary} Consider canonical exponential families with local dependence and countable support $\mX$.
 Assume that $\bta: \bTheta \times \mZ \mapsto \etaspace$ is separable with $\dim(\btheta_{k,l}) < \infty$ ($k \leq l = 1, \dots, K$) and that the random graph is dense.
 If there exist $C_1 > 0$, $C_2 > 0$, and $n_0 \geq 1$ such that, for all $n > n_0$, \bi \item[{\em [C.$3^\star$]} ]\; $\norm{\bmu_{k,l}(\bz)}_\infty \leq C_1\, L_k(\bz)\, L_l(\bz)$ for all $\bz \in \mZ_0$ and all $\bmu \in \mMs$ ($k \leq l = 1, \dots, K$);\s \item[{\em [C.$4^\star$]} ]\; $\sum_{k \leq l}^K \norm{s_{k,l}(\bx_1, \bz) - s_{k,l}(\bx_2, \bz)}_\infty \leq C_2\, d(\bx_{1}, \bx_{2})\, L(\bz)$\, for all $(\bx_1, \bx_2) \in \mX \times \mX$ and all $\bz \in \mZ_0$; \ei then conditions \czero---\cthree{ } are satisfied.
 If conditions \cfour{ }and \eqref{id} are satisfied as well, then the conclusions of Theorem \ref{theorem.step3} hold. \end{corollary}

 \s

-Condition [C.$3^\star$] is satisfied by all sufficient statistics that scale with the number of edge variables: e.g., the number of edges and transitive edges satisfy condition [C.$3^\star$] and so do all other sufficient statistics that count the number of pairs of nodes having certain properties or being related to other nodes in some specified form.
-Condition [C.$4^\star$] is satisfied by most sufficient statistics, including the number of edges and transitive edges.
+\alert{Condition [C.$3^\star$] is satisfied by all between- and within-block sufficient statistics for which the absolute value of the expectation is bounded above by a constant multiple of the number of pairs of nodes between blocks and within blocks, respectively: e.g., the number of edges and transitive edges within blocks satisfy condition [C.$3^\star$] and so do all other sufficient statistics that count the number of pairs of nodes within blocks having specified properties or being related to other nodes in the same block in some specified form. } Condition [C.$4^\star$] is satisfied by most sufficient statistics, including the number of edges and transitive edges.